 But the recent blip in my mental health has finally made me realise that I need to look after myself.
-It is essential that I start to protect my health, both physically and mentally.
-For my sake and my families.
+It’s essential that I start to protect my health, both physically and mentally.
+For my sake and for my family.

 I’m sorry to sound like a broken record.
 As I know I have said all these things before.
-And I have tried to make changes in the past but I often fail.
+And I’ve tried to make changes in the past but I often fail.

 I recently decided that I needed to set myself some rules.
 Rules for looking after myself.
 But also simple ways to look after my mental health.